Why The DoD Created The CMMC

 Department of Defense (DoD) contractors are now well aware of the cybersecurity mandates that have been sweeping across the defense industry over the past several years.
 In 2015, The U.S. Department of Defense published the Defense Acquisition Federal Regulation Supplement, known as DFARS, which mandates that private DoD Contractors adopt cybersecurity standards according to the NIST SP 800-171 cybersecurity framework.
 This is all part of a government-led effort to protect the U.S. defense supply chain from foreign and domestic cyber threats, and reduce the overall security risk of the sector.

 Since the passing of DFARS, over 300,000 U.S. DoD contractors have been scrambling to understand DFARS and implement NIST SP 800-171 standards within their companies to become compliant with the regulation.
-Some have had the internal resources to become compliant themselves, while others have outsourced the task to Managed Service Providers, such as SysArc, who help DoD contractors comply with their cybersecurity mandates.
+Some have had the internal resources to become compliant themselves, while others have outsourced the task to a CMMC Registered Provider Organization (CMMC RPO), such as SysArc, who help DoD contractors comply with the cybersecurity compliance mandate.
 Even though the DoD has incentivized compliance by making it a “competitive advantage” within the contract awards process, many contractors have chosen to put off compliance.
 There are even reported cases in which DoD contractors have stated false claims, stating to be in compliance on DoD contracts, but have later been found to be non-compliant.
-Because of the slow adoption rate of the DFARS 252.204-7012 regulation, the Department of Defense has released the Cybersecurity Maturity Model Certification (CMMC) to ensure appropriate levels of cybersecurity controls and processes are adequate and in place to protect controlled unclassified information (CUI) on DoD contractor systems.
+Because of the slow adoption rate of the DFARS 252.204-7012 regulation, the Department of Defense created the Cybersecurity Maturity Model Certification (CMMC) to ensure appropriate levels of cybersecurity controls and processes are adequate and in place to protect controlled unclassified information (CUI) on DoD contractor systems.

-The official version of CMMC (Version 1.0), was released in late January 2020, and since then two updates have been made.
+Version 1.0 of CMMC was released in late January 2020, and since then many updates have been made.
 This guide was written for DoD contractors specifically and provides information about what we know about the CMMC, what contractors can expect as the DoD rolls out this program, and the options they have to prepare for a CMMC audit so they can become certified and continue to offer their products and services to the DoD without delay.

-Note: This guide has been updated to Version 1.02 of the CMMC model and will be updated as more information is released by the Department of Defense.
+Note: This guide has been updated to Version 2.0 of the CMMC model and will be updated as more information is released by the Department of Defense.
 Because CMMC rollout is a rapidly changing topic, we also have a CMMC News page which features our executive summaries of the latest updates to the Cybersecurity Maturity Model Certification (CMMC) from the Accreditation Body, CMMC-AB.
+We also have a guide which details the changes from CMMC 1.0 to 2.0

 The CMMC Model